Integrating a placement year into your degree is a great way of developing skills and gaining a better understanding of the world of work.

 Work experience has never been more important.
 A placement year is an opportunity to get in depth experience, with continued support from the University.

-Undergraduate students have the option to undertake a 9-12 month work placement, managed by the Careers Service.
-This would take place between Stage 2 and your final year, extending your degree programme by one year.
+Undergraduate students have the option to undertake a 9-12 month work placement, managed either by the Careers Service, or your school.
+This would take place after your penultimate year of study, extending your degree programme by one year.

 By undertaking our placement year, you will be signing up to complete a 120 credit, year long module with the Careers Service.
 You are responsible for finding and securing a placement, but you will be supported by the Careers Service throughout the process.